Trusted Termite Treatments – Newcastle and Hunter Valley

 We will use a range of products to eliminate active termites from buildings – dusts, foams and baits.
 The choice of product depends on the species present, level of activity and location of the infestation.
 The time taken to eliminate termites from the building depends on the species present, product used and level of infestation, and takes anywhere between a couple of weeks and several months.

 Baits – which we don’t use for all termite species – have the advantage that they can actually destroy the nest attacking the building, as well as eliminating termites from the building.
 Termites feed on an attractive bait which we place in the areas where they are feeding.
 The bait contains a slow acting insecticide.
 The termites take the bait back to the nest where it is fed to their nest mates, including the queen which lays all the eggs.
 Over a period of several weeks the whole colony is destroyed.
+Learn more about how termite baits work?

 Once termites have been eliminated from the building, it’s important to install a termite management system around the perimeter of the building to protect it from future termite attacks.
+Basically, there are two types of termite management systems – soil treatments and termite monitoring / baiting systems.

 Soil treatments are the more traditional treatment and involve treating the soil around and under the house.
 Sometimes this will involve drilling through any paths or pavers around the building to inject the chemical.
 Such treatments can last between 5-8 years depending on the situation and chemical used.
 These treated zones create a “barrier” which either repels or kills individual termites that come into contact with the treatment, but do not kill the termite nest.